lauraminter/seattle-kids/README.md

 What role do Urban Centers and Villages play in changing enrollments in Seattle Public Schools?

-Can we model enrollment using population data alone?
-Does density help us with modeling?
+Can we model enrollment using population data?

 ## Technical Requirements
-Python with pandas, seaborn, numpy, matplotlib, sklearn
+Python with jupyter, pandas, seaborn, numpy, matplotlib, and sklearn

 ## Background
 Welcome to Seattle, the tiniest big city you'll ever visit!
 Though Seattle is by all acounts a major metropolitan area, the layout of the city lends itself to focus on the indivudal neighborhoods, resulting in a small town feel.
 Across the city there are 32 'urban centers and villages' which act as miniature downtown areas.
 These higher-density urban areas within the city are not accidental but rather the result of policies that focus development in specific areas of the city ([CityOfSeattle2021](http://www.seattle.gov/opcd/ongoing-initiatives/comprehensive-plan)).
 The city-designated 'Urban Centers and Villages' (UCV) are subject to different zoning than the surrounding neighborhoods and are considered targets for dense development, including multi-family (e.g, high-rise apartments) as well as mixed-used residential/commercial.
 The areas targeted for development are typically along major corridors with transportation.
 This approach allows for growth while avoiding rezoning significant portions of residential land currently slated for single-family housing ([Urbanist2019](https://www.theurbanist.org/2019/03/18/how-we-got-here-a-brief-history-of-mandatory-housing-affordability-in-seattle/)).
 Today, most of the residential land in the city remains zoned exclusively for single-family homes and nearly all developable land in these residential areas has been used.